 synthesized percussion and brasses, contrary to the first symphonic work enriched by industrial sounds.
 The following SYMPHONY no. 3 (1999), subtitled descriptively "Sinfonia per orchestra, organo e percussione" is once again relatively

 a classical unit where tonality integrates into atonality and classical into industrial, using digitally processed instrumentation and synthetic sounds.
 This album was performed live in December 1999 at the Prague Industrial Festival (Galerie Exodus) under the patronage of the

 Open Society Fund, which provided the grant.
-Both the second and third symphonies were released after light revision on CDr in 2003.
+Both the second and third symphonies were released after light revision in 2003.